gilcot/ansible-ojdk/README.md

 add the repository (either manually or a previous task) before calling this role.
 This parameter does very basic setting.

+### Conditions

+As it adds or removes package from the system, escalation privileges are used and you have to call the role accordingly.

+This role also use OS family and Distribution (name and major version) facts.
+So, either allow facts gathering or provide them in a way or another.

 ### Examples

 Now, you're ready to use it in your playbooks.